bluecaret/family-cookbook/docs/recipe/pizza-with-whole-wheat-dough.md

   - main
   - pizza
 excerpt: 'Whole wheat pizza crust with seeds, ready in an hour.'
-noRecipe: Make a quick whole wheat pizza or buy a Boboli crust and make a pizza with veggies, sauce, cheese.
+noRecipe: 'Make a quick whole wheat pizza or buy a Boboli crust and make a pizza with veggies, sauce, cheese.
 Try ingredients such as Ricotta, mushrooms, Fennel sausage.
-Or go for a different flavor with a taco pizza or Mediterranean or asian-inspired.
+Or go for a different flavor with a taco pizza or Mediterranean or asian-inspired.'
 time:
   prep: 15 mins
   cook: 15 mins